bryanhighhill/weekend-sql-to-do-list/INSTRUCTIONS.md

 * When a Task is complete, its visual representation should change on the front end.
 For example, the background of the task container could change from gray to green.
 [x]   //have color of task container change
-[x]   //changes text of is the task complete? column
+[x]   //changes text of is the task status

 * The complete option should be  'checked off'.
 Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.
 [x]   //front end: disable complete button and/or toggle it with text "incomplete"